 Table of contents

-One characteristic of a good engineer is his observation capability.
+A crucial trait of a competent engineer is his observation capability.

 This is not necessarily confined to technical systems and non-living objects but covers human behavior as well.

-As a matter of fact, you don’t do very well in your career if you aren’t capable of understanding human psychology to some extent and aren’t a good observer of patterns in human mannerisms, beside from the set of technical skills you might have.
+As a matter of fact, you don’t do very well in your career if you aren’t capable of comprehending human psychology to some extent and aren’t a good observer of patterns in human mannerisms and habits, regardless of the technical skills you may possess.

-Human behavior in competitive social networks will be the context for the following article, which wants to illustrate a certain type of informal communication within those environments.
+Human behavior in competitive social networks will be the context for this short treatise, which illustrates a certain type of informal communication within those environments.

 Going to lunch with your co-workers is an important catalyst to establish your professional network, and a source of information that must not be underestimated.

-When you know the persons on your lunch-table well, the spectrum of one’s daily conversations can range from pure technical talk to just mundane chit-chat.
+When you know the persons on your lunch-table well, the spectrum of one’s daily conversations can range from sterile technical talk to plain and mundane chit-chat.

 And at times, it can turn into profound debates about the ambitions, the behavior and the affairs of other (usually absent) members of the group – also known as “organizational gossip”.

-The term gossip by itself is pretty notorious, and “gossiping” is a quite characteristic human habit.
+The term gossip by itself is pretty notorious, and “gossiping” is a very distinctive human preoccupation.

-And if you make an attempt to identify a pattern in this: the social status of the gossip object in the respective organization is obviously the key factor in the equation, but there seem to exist other significant parameters as well.
+If you make an attempt to outline a pattern you see the social status of the gossip object in the respective organization as apparent gravitational force, yet there seem to be further significant factors at play too.

-Nonetheless, gossip is frowned upon in a professional environment, so these kinds of interactions take place in a largely subtle manner – when they take place.
+Nonetheless, gossip is frowned upon in a professional environment, so these sorts of interactions take place in a largely subtle manner – when they take place.

 Questions to discuss

-Below I want to discuss two questions, and make a short systematic (yet not scientific) approach to the topic:
+In the following I want to make a short systematic approach to the topic by discussing two questions:

-- why there exists any gossip at all as a human habit
+- why there exists gossip at all as a human habit

 - are there common characteristics about those people who were gossiped about?

-I am of course not a specialist in behavior analysis but an engineer, so aside from my personal experience I’ve integrated into this text I made the mandatory research about this subject-matter beforehand.
+I am of course not a specialist in behavior analysis but an engineer, so apart from my personal experience I’ve incorporated in this text I made the mandatory research about this subject beforehand.

-The used references you can also find at the bottom of this blog-post.
+The references I used you can find at the bottom of this blog-post.

-The starting-point of our thoughts is that gossip is not inherently a bad thing.
+Our basic assessment is that gossip isn’t inherently a bad thing.

-It serves an important social function (this is backed up by science), though it is certainly not always positive communication – it can be highly negative as well1.
+It serves an important social function though it is certainly not always positive communication – it can be highly negative as well1.

-People in general strive for a certain position in the dominance hierarchy, therefore are interested in comprehending the structure of their actual social environment in order to increase their overall social resources.
+People want to position themselves in the dominance hierarchy, hence they are interested in fathoming out the structure of their actual social environment in order to increase their overall social resources.

 So even negative gossip is not necessarily bad (exceptions see below) – it can help to reinforce group-norms and standards which had been violated by certain group members.